vuoz/http.rs/README.md

 for every request
 * Middleware
 * [x]  Mutlitple extracts in one path for example: "/user/:id/time/:ts"
+*  [ ] Move to a cargo workspace and make this a lib package

 ### Notes
 * This is not made for production applications